tariqhawis/tariqhawis.github.io/_posts/2021-11-03-Create-your-own-vpn-with-openvpn.md

 date: 2021-11-03
 permalink: /:title/
 redirect_from: /2021/11/03/create-your-own-vpn-server-with-openvpn.html
-menubar_toc: true
-toc_title: Custom Title
 hero_image: /img/OpenVPN-Protocol-Logo-1536x864.webp
 #hero_height: is-large
 image: /img/OpenVPN-500x200.png
 tags: vpn openvpn TLS_VPN secure_connection free_vpn
+show_ads: true
+show_sidebar: true
+toc: true
+toc_title: Index
 ---

 If you are looking to build your own VPN server for personal use or for your business, this post will walk you through it.
 All you need is a machine with good bandwidth and speed connection, the machine can be a Dedicated, Virtual, or cloud server.